SirrorsMoore1975/SirrorsMoore1975/Documents/YOUCODECOULDKILL/README.md

 - [Bad Bugs: The worst disasters caused by software fails](https://www.newscientist.com/gallery/software-bugs/) From [New Science](https://www.newscientist.com/) Dated: 2013.06.05
 - [6 Reasons legacy systems are still in use](https://www.techtarget.com/searchcio/feature/6-reasons-legacy-systems-are-still-in-use) From [Tech Targert](https://www.techtarget.com/) Dated 2023.07.05

-# Where did the errors came from
+### Where did the errors came from

 - __Human Factor__ : a fault that the programmer did not comprehend, ignored, in ignorance of, or the faulty of the programmer part.
 Or fault on the user have use the application beyond the original or intended purposes.

 - __Mechanical Factor__ : this errors came from the design of the language, it might be because it is a legacy programming language, the scripts might have exceeded the original purposes or has reached its limitation or has went far beyond than it was enticipated

-- __Netural Factor__ : a nuisance that neither caused by human, machine or known facts, but it is such a cause that, such as an Act of God, a situation that no reasonable person could have make any precaution to prevent it from happening or can predict it will happen.
+- __Natural Phenomena Factor__ : a nuisance that neither caused by human, machines or known facts, but it is such a cause that, such as an Act of God, a situation that no reasonable person could have make any precaution to prevent it from happening or can predict it will happen.

-# What can developer do ...
+### What can developer do ...
 You can, as a developer, grow awareness to all those fault that is under your control.
-DO NOT leave an errors hanging, learn what you can do to opt out from the errors.
-You are an "Engineer", you are suppose to make things work and responsible to what you make.
+DO NOT leave an errors hanging, learn what you can do to opt out from those errors.
+You are an "Engineer", you are suppose to make things work better and be responsible to what you make.

 You might also needed to:-
 - Check your code, check again, re-check again, again and again.
 Some mistake are not easy to spot, especially when after hugh efforts and hours has been put into a project.